Your cervical screening results are usually sent to you in a letter. Sometimes you may be asked to call your GP to get the results.

 If you have waited longer than you expected, call your GP surgery to see if they have any updates.

-Try not to worry if your results are taking a long time to get to you.
+Try not to worry if it is taking a long time to get your results letter.

 It does not mean anything is wrong, and most people will have a normal result.